-In 2023, FRIDAY attracted around 110 thousand new customers in Germany and France with its straightforward digital processes and products.
-FRIDAY continues to automate and digitize processes and customer interaction to enhance user experience and improve cost efficiency.
-Our "TechHub", FRIDAY Technology sp. zo.o., which was founded in 2019 in Warsaw, Poland, plays a key role in this.
-At the end of 2023, our TechHub team counts developers and engineers who, together with our product and engineering team in Berlin, continue to drive the technical expansion of our platform and provide our customers with an insurance experience they love.
+In 2024, FRIDAY attracted around 145 thousand new customers in Germany and France with its straightforward digital processes and products.
+This led to peak of 300 thousand policies in portfolio during the year.
+FRIDAY continued to automate and digitize processes and customer interaction to enhance user experience and improve cost efficiency.
+The "TechHub", FRIDAY Technology sp. zo.o., which was founded in 2019 in Warsaw, Poland, plays a key role in this.
+At the end of 2024, the TechHub team counts 43 developers and engineers who, together with the product and engineering team in Berlin, continue to drive our platform and provide customers with an insurance experience they love.
+Due to the decision of portfolio transfer announced at the end of the reporting year, FRIDAY's TechHub shifted its focus to maintenance of its platform mainly.

-The total amount of gross written premiums in the 2023 financial year was EUR 51,695.3 thousand (2022: EUR 51,608.1 thousand).
-In comparison with the previous period, the volume of premiums has slightly increased driven by the development of the non-car business.
+The total amount of gross written premiums in the 2024 financial year was EUR 53,324.0 thousand (2023: EUR 51,695.3 thousand).
+In comparison with the previous period, the volume of premiums has slightly increased driven by the development of strong customer growth in the non-car business.
 These gross premiums were earned in an economically competitive environment on the German and French insurance market.